alexjshin/MapReduce/README.md

 1. Build the indexer.go plugin:
    `go build -buildmode=plugin ../mrapps/indexer.go`
-   This compiles the grep.go program into a shared object (.so) file that can be dynamically loaded at runtime by our MapReduce system.

 2. Set the keyword by setting the enviroment variable `GREP_KEYWORD`.

    `export GREP_KEYWORD="{your keyword here}"`

    Check if keyword was set with: `echo $GREP_KEYWORD`.

 3. Clean up any previous output:
    `rm mr-out*`

    To clean up intermediate files as well: `rm mr-*`

 4. Run the Master node program: